15 mistakes to avoid in email signatures

 7. Personal information

 If it’s a work signature, keep it professional.
-Links to your fundraising page or personal social media pages should not be used in email signatures.
-Remember, you are representing your organization, not yourself.
+Links to your fundraising page or personal social media pages shouldn't be used in email signatures.
+Remember, you’re representing your organization, not yourself.

 8. Multiple color fonts

-An email signature with multiple font colors looks messy, especially if they are too bright.
+An email signature with multiple font colors looks messy, especially if they’re too bright.
 Use a maximum of two neutral colors that match your company’s branding.